dapogny/sctuto/doc/Structure_Mechanics/elasticity.rst

 The reader primarily interested in the mathematical formulation of linear elasticity can directly jump to :numref:`sec.elasBVP`.
 Eventually, much intuition about mechanical structures can be gleaned by adopting an energy viewpoint.
 This is dicussed in :numref:`sec.elasenergy`.

-When it comes to the description of a medium :math:`\Omega`, two paradigms are available:
+When it comes to the description of a medium $\Omega$, two paradigms are available:

   - The :ref:`Lagrangian <glos.Lagrangian>` point of view assumes a reference configuration :math:`\widehat{\Omega}` (for instance, the state of :math:`\Omega` at rest, or at the initial time of study).